Sadito16/farm-repository-project/README.md

 # Farm App

 Welcome to the Farm App repository!
 This README provides essential information for setting up and using the Farm App project.
+The project is written on Python and JavaScript in Pycharm.
+I am using Django framework.

 ## Table of Contents
 - [Introduction](#introduction)